hvignolo87/Docker-and-Python/README.md

 # Docker and Python
 Detailed examples of Docker usage with Python.

-In this repository you'll find examples of containerized aplications coded in Python.
+In this repository you'll find examples of containerized applications coded in Python.
 There are examples that runs with the *docker* command in the CLI and others that are developed with the SDK for Python.

 Docs and references: